 - Named storm.
 This is a storm that causes winds of 39 mph or higher.
 Storms are reclassified as hurricanes when winds reach 74 mph or higher.

-For context, the NOAA states that “an average hurricane season produces 14 named storms, of which 7 become hurricanes, including three major hurricanes.
+For context, an average season includes about 12 named storms.
 While there is a chance this season may be less severe than anticipated, NOAA is recommending all residents in hurricane zones begin to prepare now.

 How to prepare for a hurricane